 If you like making cornflake treats, I have a collection of tasty cornflake recipes that you should check out!

 Love this recipe?
 Give it a ⭐⭐⭐⭐⭐ review in the recipe card below!

 Classic No Bake Corn Flake Wreath Cookies

 - 10 ounces marshmallows

 - ½ teaspoon green food coloring gel preferred

-- 6 cups cornflake cereal
+- 6 cups cornflakes cereal

 - Optional for decorating: red hots or sprinkles

-- Stir in corn flakes.
+- Stir in corn flakes.6 cups cornflakes cereal

 - With well greased hands, plop about 1/2 cup of the cornflake mixture onto wax paper line baking sheets.
 Form into a wreath shape.
 Decorate with sprinkles or red hots if desired.